-Failing to have a registered agent may result in serious adverse consequences.
-Your business can be administratively dissolved in the state of its formation and affect the “good standing” of your business.
+Failing to have a registered agent may result in serious, adverse consequences.
+Your business can be dissolved in the state of its formation and affect the “good standing” of your business.

 How to File Articles of Organization

-Processing usually takes one to two weeks, but can be expedited for an additional fee.
-After you complete your Articles of Organization form the state will keep the original form you filed, then will mail you a stamped copy indicating it’s been approved and filed.
-Additionally, attached with the paperwork will be a file number.
+Processing takes about one to two weeks, but can be expedited for an additional fee.
+After you complete your Articles of Organization form the state will keep the original form you filed, then will mail you a stamped copy indicating it’s been approved, filed, and attached with the paperwork will be a file number.

 Name - Use the registered business name of your LLC and be sure you follow the LLC naming guidelines discussed above.